Fashion Photography Session -What to look out for / What is included (advise)

 Full day portfolio should consist of :

-Full day portfolios should include at least 4 different styles:
+Full day modelling portfolios should include at least 4 different styles:

 1. Beauty – to show your skin and hair